 Participating in multiple deployment operations throughout his career, his combat operations included OPERATION DESERT SHIELD/DESERT STORM, OPERATION PROVIDE COMFORT, OPERATION ENDURING FREEDOM, OPERATION IRAQI FREEDOM, and supported various worldwide joint special operations contingencies.

-Acknowledgments: This biography was written by LTC Amelia Duran-Stanton, MAJ Patrick Walsh, and LTC Bill Soliz and was submitted to the Society in September 2017.
-Photographs are courtesy of LTC Soliz.
+Acknowledgments: This biography was written by LTC Amelia Duran-Stanton, MAJ Patrick Walsh, and COL Bill Soliz and was submitted to the Society in September 2017.
+Photographs are courtesy of COL Soliz.

 Disclaimer: The authors’ views do not reflect the official policy of the Department of the Army, Department of Defense, or the U.S. Government.